Gry's Virtual Keyboard Museum

 Roland D-50 (1987)

-Believe it or not, this is the synth I really did not want to buy, but the guys in the band pushed my to buy it because they wanted to hear the "fancy" sounds that used to be so popular in the late eighties.
-Surprisingly, I loved it after a while and I still like the sound the D-50 makes.
-I sold my keyboard version after a couple of years, but missed it so much that I soon bought a Roland D-550 sound module, which I still have in my rig.
+Believe it or not, this is the synth I really did not want to buy, but the guys in the band pushed me to buy it because they wanted to hear the "modern" sounds that used to be so popular in the late eighties.
+Surprisingly, I liked it after a while and I still like the sound the D-50 generates.
+I sold my keyboard version after a couple of years, but missed it so much that I soon bought a Roland D-550 sound module, which I kept until 2015.

 Yamaha EMT-10 (1988)

-Since I sold my CP-70 piano I needed something in my keyboard rig that at least could make the impression of an accoustic piano on stage.
+Since I sold my CP-70 piano I needed something in on stage that at least could make the impression of an accoustic piano.
 This little box did exactly that, and it also gave me a useable choir.
 But the best thing was that it was way easier to carry around than my old piano.
 (330 Lbs less to be accurate)

 Roland S-10 (1988)